Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Glamorous effect: If you want to amp up the glam a bit, try tossing in some sparkles or biodegradable glitter.
 Those little things can really make your pics pop and look super fancy.

-Go easy on it: Glitter is very messy, so only use a small amount and ensure it’s eco-friendly so nature stays protected.
+Go easy on it: Glitter is very messy, so use only a small amount and ensure it’s eco-friendly to protect nature.

-Photographer’s angle: From the photographer’s perspective, we’re capturing these photos using a fast shutter speed to capture all the confetti in the air.
-With only one photographer, we often take the photo as the bride and groom move closer, slowly backing up.
-However, if we have two photographers, we can capture the moment at two different perspectives at once.
+Photographer’s angle: From the photographer’s perspective, we’re using a fast shutter speed to capture all the confetti in the air.
+With only one photographer, we often take photos of confetti at weddings as the bride and groom move closer, slowly backing up.
+However, if we have two photographers, we can capture the moment from two different perspectives at once.

 Communicate your vision: Discuss with your photographer what you wish to do with the confetti shot beforehand.
 Mention any great ideas or things that come to mind!